San Diego Padres

 Players to Watch

 Andy Green: If you saw the name Andy Green and went, "Who?" you're not alone.
-Green has been the Padres' manager for three years now, but has next-to-zero national recognition.
-Well on his way to a third 90+ loss season, Green was previously a coach for the Arizona Diamondbacks and manager in the Pioneer and Southern Leagues after a playing career that included 140 games in the Majors over four seasons, most with Arizona.
+Green has been the Padres' manager since 2016, but has next-to-zero national recognition.
+Having led the Padres to three 90+ loss seasons, Green was previously a coach for the Arizona Diamondbacks and manager in the Pioneer and Southern Leagues after a playing career that included 140 games in the Majors over four seasons, most with Arizona.
 A utility infielder, Green was the Pacific Coast League MVP in 2005 and began 2006 with the Diamondbacks, but only managed a .199 career average before Arizona agreed to sell his contract to the Hokkaido Nippon-Ham Fighters.
 Green hoped to succeed in Japan in the way that other so-called "quadruple-A" players Wladimir Balentien and Andy Sheets had, but never had the chance, as injuries relegated him to the Japanese minors for most of his year with Nippon Ham.
-Still, Japan was good for Green: "It shaped me in a profound way," he said.
-"I always identified myself as the hardest worker.
-I thought that I got after it more than anyone else.
-But then I went halfway across the world to a nation of people who all worked harder than I did.
-If that wasn't my identity, what was?
-I was a good communicator, but I couldn't speak the language.
-But I think going through that process gave me a great deal of empathy for players coming over here from every country.
-That experience is very [valuable for] where I'm sitting right now."

 Green won Southern League Manager of the Year honors with Mobile in 2013 and 2014.
-Despite the poor showing in the standings since joining the Padres, the Friars' brass thinks enough of Green to have extended his contract through the 2021 season.
+The Friars' brass thinks enough of Green to have extended his contract through the 2021 season, giving him the opportunity to see the rebuilding effort through to completion.

 |San Diego Padres||(1969 - present)|